Jayden12234/Factory/README.md

 Coneyer class:
 functions:
     __init__(self, pos,dic) inlaizes key values
+    add_conv and next coveyer in line
+    send_obj send the object to the next coneyer in line
 variables:
     pos is it position on the map
-    dic is dicretion it is pointing selmter class:
+    dic is dicretion it is pointing
+    conv is the next coneyer in line obj is used to transfer objects selmter class: